davidlamt/davidltran.com/src/posts/focus-next-input-react-native/index.md

 ## Analysis

 We are using [refs](https://reactjs.org/docs/refs-and-the-dom.html) to keep _references_ to our text inputs.
-We provide a callback to the `ref` property that will receive the component instance (DOM node) and then assign it to our instance property.
+We provide a callback to the `ref` property that will receive the component instance (DOM node) and then assign it to an instance property.

 Afterwards, we pass a callback to the [onSubmitEditing](https://facebook.github.io/react-native/docs/textinput#onsubmitediting) property that will focus our desired input field once a user "submits" their input.
-The [blurOnSubmit](https://facebook.github.io/react-native/docs/textinput#bluronsubmit) property will be useful if you want the keyboard to persist across multiple inputs.
+The [blurOnSubmit](https://facebook.github.io/react-native/docs/textinput#bluronsubmit) property will be useful if you want the virtual keyboard to persist across multiple inputs.

 ## Abstraction